SlowPotato/Aimmy-GPU-ENABLE-Tutorial/README.md

 Drag and drop onnx file into Aimmy Folder-->bin-->model.

 CONGRATZ!
 You have made your very first ONNX file!
 Now go test it out in-game and refer others who has similar issues or questions, to this page if this helped you.

+(NOTE!: You will have to make your own CFG file as you will have to trial and error test which settings on Aimmy works best for your made Model) - Same applies for AIMMY version V2 and Newer -
 --------------------------------------------------------------------------------------------------------
 NOTE: I dont mind remote support using AnyDesk, if you prefer I do the install for you instead to avoid any issues but that will be up to you.
 --------------------------------------------------------------------------------------------------------